5 Common Blue Light Myths Debunked and 3 Facts to End the Confusion

 Have the numerous articles out there on blue light left you confused as hell?
 I don’t blame you.
 Heck, the world wide web can be like the monster under the bed I remember as a kid.
 Let’s grab it by the horns, shall we?

 Here are 5 common blue light myths debunked and 3 facts to end the chaos, right now.

 I bet you always thought－(Meh, I’ll just lower my screen brightness, change the saturation and switch to dark mode.
 That’ll do!)
 Well, we have news for you, pal.
 Tinkering with your digital device’s settings may give you temporary relief, but the blue light still reaches your peepers.

 (All good bro, I have my good ole’ friend f.lux!)

 Yeah sorry, not such a good friend after all.
 Which brings me to the next myth.

 2. Are blue light filters effective?

 As much as you want to believe your f.lux app or Apple Nightshift is your best friend, it’s not.
-The truth is these apps filter only reduce instead of blocking the blue light.
+The truth is these apps filter only reduce instead of block the blue light.
 And yes, it’s better than nothing but hear me out.
 There’s an effective solution blocking the excessive blue light that you should know about.
 Continue reading to find out what this magical solution is and why it’s so darn effective.